healthyregions/oeps/docs/src/guides/merging-data-into-oeps.md

 Variables created via [PagesCMS](https://app.pagescms.org/healthyregions/oeps) may have gaps that would historically block the merge.
 The OEPS backend includes workarounds:

 - **table_sources**: CMS does not add `table_sources` when creating new variables.
 The backend treats it as optional (default `[]`), so the registry loads successfully.
 When you run the merge, `flask merge-csv` populates `table_sources` for any variable whose column is merged into the target table.
-- **metadata .json suffix**: The CMS metadata dropdown stores `Access_MOUDs.json` instead of `Access_MOUDs`.
+- **metadata .json suffix**: The CMS metadata dropdown stores the full filename (e.g. with `.json` suffix) instead of the base name.
 The backend strips the `.json` suffix when loading variable JSON files, so both forms work.

 You can run the merge without manually editing variable files for these issues.